jboirazian/Drug-Review-Machine-Learining-app/README.md

 # Medical Drug Review Machine Learning Analyzer app

 Application developed during the Digital House Data Science 2021 course

-This app extracts tweets and post from Reddit using their respective APIs , runs an analysis using a LGBM model trained with this dataset :
+This app extracts tweets and post from Reddit using their respective APIs , runs an analysis using a LGBM model trained with this dataset:

 https://www.kaggle.com/jessicali9530/kuc-hackathon-winter-2018